notrogan/overwolf/README.md

+## Source Code

+This code only leverages the "in game" window provided by Overwolf, as the others are not needed since the menu uses its own HUD renderer.
+You can find the main file [here](https://github.com/notrogan/overwolf/blob/main/ts/src/in_game/in_game.ts)

+* This is the only file that directly interfaces with the Overwolf HUD, however it does borrow assets (operators, icons) from other directories.

 ## Load as Unpacked Extension

 You can load the native version of this app "as is", without any build process.
 Open the `ts` directory in a code editor, and run `npm run build`.
 Then, under Overwolf's settings, choose Support tab and then Development options.
 Click the Load unpacked button and choose the "dist" folder.